pji/charex/README.rst

     *   (Not started.)
 Check if multiple "kPrimaryNumeric" values are supported for U+5146 and U+79ED.

+*   (Not started.)
+Generate denormalizations for each version.

 How Do I Run the Tests?
 -----------------------